kth-ros-pkg/dumbo_common/README.md

 dumbo_common
 ============

-Description files for CVAP's Dumbo robot
+Description files and services for CVAP's Dumbo robot.